ArianeBeaudin/arianebeaudin.github.io/_posts/2020-04-03-introducing-ravirer.md

 ---

-### Hello, my name is Ariane Beaudin and Ravirer is my digital garden .
+### Hello, my name is Ariane Beaudin and Ravirer is my digital garden.

 But what is a digital garden?
 [Joel Hooks](https://joelhooks.com/digital-garden "Joel Hooks") describes it as